2016 Best Dentists in Hawai‘i

 Yes, PRS checks with the Professional and Vocational Licensing Board of the Hawai‘i Department of Commerce and Consumer Affairs.
 If a dentist is not in good standing or isn’t currently licensed, that dentist would not be included on the list.

-The professionals listed herein were selected by their peers in a survey conducted by Professional Research Services Company of Royal Oak, Michigan.
-For further information, visit prscom.com or email firstname.lastname@example.org.
+The professionals listed herein were selected by their peers in a survey conducted by Professional Research Services Company of Troy, Michigan.
+If you notice any errors, please contact Sofia Pinkhasova at firstname.lastname@example.org For further information, visit prscom.com.